Add course-specific registration link

 I did the classic way:

-Updated by Yoselyn Castillo about 7 years ago
+Updated by Yoselyn Castillo over 7 years ago

 - File screen-setting.gif screen-setting.gif added